 Content: Earth and space sciences, Earth’s place in the universe, flow of energy in earth’s cycles, geosciences processes, Earth’s materials and systems; use, synthesize, and develop models

 More than 20 fissures have opened in the earth south of the town of Pahoa in the Puna region, over 15 miles away from the summit.
 At first the lava was “old” lava, stored under the earth since the 1955 event.
 Then the lava changed to lava from Pu’u ‘Ō’ō, then eventually a mixture of Pu’u ‘Ō’ō and Halema’uma’u lava.
 Geologists use the chemical composition and temperature of the lava to identify its source.
 The lava takes two forms, pāhoehoe and ʻaʻā.
-Fissure 8 has formed a cone and has been pumping 6 to 9 million cubic meters of lava per day (about 6,600,000 gallons/hour!) into a river of lava that enters the ocean at Kapoho, about 8 miles away.
-Kapoho Bay is gone and new land is being formed by the lava (over 855 acres as of 08.06.18).
+Fissure 8 formed a cone and pumped 6 to 9 million cubic meters of lava per day (about 6,600,000 gallons/hour!) into a river of lava that entered the ocean at Kapoho, about 8 miles away.
+Kapoho Bay is gone and new land was formed by the lava (over 875 acres as of 08.21.18).
 A new ocean entry July 11 inundated Kalea destroying the warm ponds at Ahalanui State Park, beloved Kua O Ka La school, and Secrets surf spot.
 August 2 a 5.4 magnitude earthquake and collapse at the summit signaled a change in the historic eruption, with the lava river crusting over by August 4 and ocean entries ending August 21.